Find Affordable College Courses

 Fairfax, VA

-With a ranking of #10, George Mason University did quite well on this year’s best schools for writing studies students.
-GMU is a fairly large public school located in the suburb of Fairfax.
+George Mason University came in at #10 in this year’s edition of the Best Writing Studies Schools in the Southeast Region ranking.
+GMU is a fairly large public school located in the large suburb of Fairfax.

 While working on their degree, writing majors at GMU accumulate an average of around $20,555 in student debt.
 This translates to an average monthly loan payment of $410, based on a 10-year repayment plan.